keu/docs/concepts/data-quality.md

 - **Static control**: Runs checks on Spark or Pandas dataframes, or on existing tables in a database.
 These checks can be performed anywhere in a typical ETL pipeline and might halt the pipeline in case of a failed check to prevent further processing of data with quality issues.
 - **Flow control**: Monitors incoming data on a record-by-record basis, which sometimes prevents single records that fail certain data quality checks from entering the database.
 This guide does not cover flow controls.

-### Deciding where to place data quality checks
+### Where to run data quality checks

-Data quality checks can be run at different times within a data pipeline or Airflow environment.
-It often makes sense to test them in their own DAG and later incorporate them into your pipelines to be able to make downstream behavior dependent on the outcome of selected data quality checks.
+Data quality checks can be run at different times within a data pipeline or an Airflow environment.
+It often makes sense to test them in a dedicated DAG before you incorporate them into your pipelines to make downstream behavior dependent on the outcome of selected data quality checks.

-For example, within an ETL pipeline, data quality checks can be placed in several different locations as shown in the DAG graph below:
+For example, data quality checks can be placed in the following locations within an ETL pipeline:

 - Before the transform step (`data_quality_check_1`)
 - After the transform step (`data_quality_check_2`)
 - Branching off from a step (`data_quality_check_3`)

+The following DAG graph shows the typical locations for data quality checks:

 ![Different locations for data quality checks in an ETL pipeline](/img/guides/dq_checks_locations_example_graph.png)

-It's common to define further downstream tasks or [`callbacks`](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/callbacks.html), depending on the results of data quality checks (`post_check_action_1` and `post_check_action_2`).
-Most commonly these tasks will alert data professionals with [error notifications](https://www.astronomer.io/guides/error-notifications-in-airflow/), such as an email or a Slack message, of a data quality issue.
-It is also possible to create a downstream task that only runs in case all data quality checks have been successful, for example to log the successful checking event for reporting purposes.
+It's common to use the results of data quality checks (`post_check_action_1` and `post_check_action_2`) to define further downstream tasks or [`callbacks`](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/callbacks.html).
+Typically, these tasks alert data professionals with [error notifications](https://www.astronomer.io/guides/error-notifications-in-airflow/), such as an email or a Slack message, of a data quality issue.
+It is also possible to create a downstream task that only runs when all data quality checks are successful.
+For example, the successful checking event for reporting purposes.

 When implementing data quality checks, consider how a check success or failure should influence downstream dependencies.
 [Trigger Rules](https://www.astronomer.io/guides/managing-dependencies/#trigger-rules) are especially useful for managing operator dependencies.

 ## When to implement data quality checks

-When implementing data quality checks, it is important to consider the tradeoffs between the upfront work of implementing checks vs. the cost of downstream issues caused by data with bad quality.
+When implementing data quality checks, it is important to consider the tradeoffs between the upfront work of implementing checks versus the cost of downstream issues caused by bad quality data.

-You might need to implement data quality checks if:
+You might need to implement data quality checks in the following circumstances:

 - Downstream models serve customer-facing results that could be compromised in the case of a data quality issue.
 - There are data quality concerns where an issue might not be immediately obvious to the data professional using the data.